Annex 10 Data Protection Policy

 Personal data can be collected through many different communication channels.
 The main ones are:

-- through any form provided on Venture Trust’s;
+- through any form provided on Venture Trust’s website;

-- by a direct email sent to firstname.lastname@example.org or any of the members of staff email adresses;
+- by a direct email sent to firstname.lastname@example.org or any member of staff’s email address;

 - by telephone;